needle-mirror/com.unity.cloud.assets/Documentation~/asset-discovery-sample.md

 To run the sample, follow these steps:

 1. Go to `Assets/Samples/Unity Cloud Assets/<package-version>/Asset Discovery/Scenes/AssetDiscoverySample.unity` and run the scene.
-If this is your first time launching the sample, sign in with your Unity Gaming Services account.
+If this is your first time launching the sample, make sure to sign in with your Unity Gaming Services account.

-   > **Note:** For more information about creating a project, see the [Asset Manager documentation](https://docs.unity3d.com/docs-asset-manager/manual/index.html).

 2. Select an Organization.
-The list of projects from that organization will be displayed on the left column.
+The list of projects from that organization appears on the left column.
    </br>
    ![Screenshot of the organization selection](images/organizations.png)
 3. Select a project.
-The list of published assets from that project will be displayed on the right column.
+The list of published assets from that project appears on the right column.
    </br>
    ![Screenshot of the project list](images/project-list.png)
    </br>